About Us

 In 1979 a UHF repeater operating on 442.150/447.150 MHZ was installed at the Mingus site, ushering the group into the UHF era.
 Later this repeater located on Mingus became a part of the Northlink system.
 The Northlink system is no longer on this repeater, however the 442.150 repeater is operational from the MMRG building with the call sign of K7MRG/R and is both analog FM as well as Fusion Digital.
 Analog in analog out or Fusion in Fusion out.
 Id on both repeaters on Mountain is K7MRG/R

 In 1988 a new building was added to the site on Mingus to house the radio equipment owned by MMRG.
 The old building now houses the battery system and chargers which operate the systems daily on the mountain.
-In 2010 the Vanity Club Call of K7MRG was obtained and put on the Mingus Mountain repeater which now signs as K7MRG/R. The downtown Phoenix repeater signs as WA7UID/R.
+In 2010 the Vanity Club Call of K7MRG was obtained and put on the Mingus Mountain repeater which now signs as K7MRG/R. The downtown Phoenix repeater also signs as K7MRG/R.